-Geographic coverage Theme Action No. Action Aim 2023/24 Aim 2024/25 Proposed approach to prioritisation Approximate delivery dates or target rate of delivery Joint action with another Action Plan Citywide Improving the connectivity of our streets and neighbourhoods W11 Improve pedestrian crossing opportunities by increasing number of green man call opportunities in a signal cycle Produce proposed approach Review of all existing junctions Highest footfall, impact on public transport and technical feasibility Target to be confirmed once have identified feasible locations N Citywide Improving the connectivity of our streets and neighbourhoods W12 Maintain the number/proportion of standalone signalled crossings that give a pedestrian green on demand Embed this approach within the 'Circulation Plan.
-NA NA NA N City centre, town centre and other shopping street Making our streets enjoyable places to be W13 Undertake public realm and placemaking improvements in all of our town and key local centres Produce proposed approach based on work in Gorgie/Dalry town and Portobello and outcomes of the streetspace allocation framework Detailed plan for Dalry Road and Portobello High St. Establish programme and commence funding bids for further schemes All town centres, SIMD local centres Delivery of Dalry and Portobello by 2026.
-All town centres by 2030 20MN, CCT improvements Making our streets enjoyable places to be W14 Widen footways at key pinch points in highest footfall areas Identify pinch points and undertake design work in top priority locations Commence implementation subject to legal processes High use footways, starting with busiest in city and town centres (subject to outcomes of the streetspace allocation framework) By 2030 Citywide Improving access to our Greenspaces W15 Deliver programme of crossing, pavement and path upgrade improvements, as identified in the Open Space Strategy (OSS) and the Water of Leith Management Plan, to improve access to Edinburgh's green and blue spaces TBC depending on timing of OSS TBC depending on timing of OSS Determined by the OSS By 2030/deadline for OSS next refresh OSS - once refreshed
+Geographic coverage Theme Action No. Action Aim 2023/24 Aim 2024/25 Proposed approach to prioritisation Approximate delivery dates or target rate of delivery Joint action with another Action Plan City centre, town centre and other shopping street improvements Making our streets enjoyable places to be W13 Undertake public realm and placemaking improvements in all of our town and key local centres Produce proposed approach based on work in Gorgie/Dalry town and Portobello and outcomes of the streetspace allocation framework Detailed plan for Dalry Road and Portobello High St. Establish programme and commence funding bids for further schemes All town centres, SIMD local centres Delivery of Dalry and Portobello by 2026.
+All town centres by 2030 20 Minute Neighbourhood Strategy, City Centre Transformation City centre, town centre and other shopping street improvements Making our streets enjoyable places to be W14 Widen footways at key pinch points in highest footfall areas Identify pinch points and undertake design work in top priority locations Commence implementation subject to legal processes High use footways, starting with busiest in city and town centres (subject to outcomes of the streetspace allocation framework) By 2030 No Citywide Improving access to our Greenspaces W15 Deliver programme of crossing, pavement and path upgrade improvements, as identified in the Open Space Strategy (OSS) and the Water of Leith Management Plan, to improve access to Edinburgh's green and blue spaces TBC depending on timing of OSS TBC depending on timing of Open Space Strategy Determined by the Open Space Strategy By 2030 or deadline for Open Space Strategy next refresh Open Space Strategy - once refreshed